Who are we and what do we do?

 One Family's Story brings together the Shontal team of experienced actors who thrive on interaction with the audience, and a facilitator who can deal with any of the money questions and issues that students might raise.
 The production enables the audience make judgements about characters and their motivations and, using flash forward techniques, shows how money matters can spiral out of control.
 As the actors and facilitator bring the action back to the present, the audience rewind the action and can rewrite the script and see a new future come to life.

-One Family's Story has now been presented over 100 times and the fast moving format effectively signposts the audience to sources of support for young adults facing financial pressures.
-Entertaining, engaging and provocative, it will leave students with much to think about.
+One Family's Story has now been presented over 300 times and the fast moving format effectively signposts the audience to sources of support.
+It is hard hitting and memorable, and always sends people home with a smile on their face.

 What we offer

 Our programme is designed to fit easily into the school schedule.
-The performance is available as a stand alone interactive event or as part of a two hour personal finance related workshop.
+The performance is available as a stand alone interactive event or as part of a 1 hour and 40 minutes personal finance related workshop.

 The show on its own lasts around one hour (generally fitting into one school lesson)

-The full workshop lasts two hours, offering the show, followed by interactive lessons courtesy of Pfeg and a chance for some of the audience to try their hand at a bit of acting.
+The full workshop lasts two hours, offering the show, followed by interactive lessons and a chance for some of the audience to try their hand at a bit of acting.

 What we need